Quansight/Quansight-website/apps/labs/posts/limited_api_numpy.md

 What has landed so far:

 - **Multi-phase init:** `_multiarray_umath` now starts up through a `Py_mod_exec` slot.
-- **Per-module state:** `lapack_lite` in [#31928](https://github.com/numpy/numpy/pull/31928) and `_multiarray_umath` in [#31992](https://github.com/numpy/numpy/pull/31992).
+- **Per-module state:** `lapack_lite` in [PR #31928](https://github.com/numpy/numpy/pull/31928) and `_multiarray_umath` in [PR #31992](https://github.com/numpy/numpy/pull/31992).
 That second one parks the state behind a transitional global, and follow-up PRs are replacing those reads with real per-module lookups so the global can go.
-- **Heap types:** the first batch of four self-contained types landed in [#32502](https://github.com/numpy/numpy/pull/32502): `flagsobj`, `busdaycalendar`, `_array_converter` and the array function dispatcher.
-A second batch is in review in [#32552](https://github.com/numpy/numpy/pull/32552).
-What's left is the scary half: the iterators, about 35 scalar types, `PyUFunc_Type`, and then `PyArray_Type`, `PyArrayDescr_Type` and `PyArrayDTypeMeta_Type`.
+- **Heap types:** the first batch of four self-contained types landed in [PR #32502](https://github.com/numpy/numpy/pull/32502): `flagsobj`, `busdaycalendar`, `_array_converter` and the array function dispatcher.
+A second batch, with the two array method types and two internal iterators, is in review in [PR #32552](https://github.com/numpy/numpy/pull/32552).
+What's left after that is the scary half: the other iterators (`flatiter`, `broadcast` and `nditer`), about 35 scalar types, `PyUFunc_Type`, and then `PyArray_Type`, `PyArrayDescr_Type` and `PyArrayDTypeMeta_Type`.

-That flag only changes to `Py_MOD_PER_INTERPRETER_GIL_SUPPORTED`, the value that lets NumPy load in interpreters with their own GIL, when every module is isolated and no shared global state is left.
+For NumPy to load in interpreters with their own GIL, which is what `concurrent.interpreters` creates, that flag has to become `Py_MOD_PER_INTERPRETER_GIL_SUPPORTED`.
+That can only happen once every module is isolated and no shared global state is left.
 That day is not close.
 But it gets closer one PR at a time, and the Limited API work and the subinterpreter work are pushing the same rock up the same hill.

 ### What changes when it's done